Zigbee Relay: Smart Wireless Control for Energy, HVAC and Lighting Systems

 Our products include in-wall switches, DIN rail relays, smart plugs, and modular relay boards—all compatible with Zigbee 3.0 for seamless integration into existing smart home or building management systems.
 Whether you’re automating lighting, controlling HVAC equipment, monitoring energy usage, or building a custom smart solution, OWON’s Zigbee relays offer reliability, flexibility, and local API access for full system control.

-What Is a Zigbee Relay Switch?
+What Is a Zigbee Relay?

-• DIN rail relays (e.g., CB 432, LC 421) for electrical panel integration
+• Zigbee DIN rail relays such as the CB432 for electrical panel integration and circuit-level load control

-• Smart plugs & sockets (e.g., WSP 403–407 series) for plug-and-play control
+• Smart plugs and sockets (e.g., WSP403–407 series) for plug-and-play device control and energy monitoring

-• Modular relay boards for OEM integration into custom equipment
+• Modular relay boards for OEM integration into custom equipment and IoT-enabled products

-How Does a Zigbee Switch Work?
+How Does a Zigbee Relay Work?

 Not all wiring scenarios are the same.
 That’s why OWON offers specialized versions: